Chinthavishtayaya Shyamala: Title

 The title and plot of the film are inspired by Chinthavishtayaaya Sita, a celebrated work by Malayalam poet and social reformer Kumaran Asan.
 The poem describes the philosophic musings of Sita and her confrontation with her husband Rama, towards the end of the Ramayana epic.
 As in the poem, the film portrays the silent struggle, sacrifice, and finally the emancipation of the character Shyamala.

 Remakes

-It was remade in Telugu as Avide Shyamala by Kodi Ramakrishna.
+It was remade in Telugu as Aavide Syamala (1999) by Kodi Ramakrishna.
 This film was later remade into Tamil as Chidambarathil Oru Appasamy in 2005 directed by Thangar Bachan who also starred in lead role.
 It was also remade in Hindi as SRK with Vinay Pathak but it remains unreleased.

 Reception

 This was Sreenivasan's second directorial effort and won critical and commercial success and further established his position in Malayalam cinema as a gifted comedian and screenwriter.
 The film won the National Film Award for Best Film on Other Social Issues in 1999.
 It won the Kerala State Film Award for Best Popular Film in 1998.